Extra Values - People¶

 Click Edit

 This will display the list of all Standard Extra Values.
-Click the Delete button beside the one you wish to delete.
-You have the optiont to delete any data associated with that extra value, by checking the box Remove data, too?.
+Click the Trashcan symbol beside the one you wish to delete.
+You have the option to delete any data associated with that Extra Value, by checking the box Remove data too?.

-You can also delete extra values by running a search in Search Builder and delete specific Extra Values or specific values for those in the search results.
+You can also clear Standard Extra Values or delete Ad Hoc Extra Values by running a search in Search Builder for specific Extra Values:

 Run the search to find the appropriate people.